Festival Director – Jeanette Bonds

 GLAS BOARD + FOUNDERS

-CO-FOUNDER/DIRECTOR – Jeanette Bonds is Co-Founder, Director and Artistic Director of GLAS Animation.
+CO-FOUNDER/DIRECTOR – Jeanette Bonds is Co-Founder and Director of GLAS Animation.
 She’s an animator currently residing in Los Angeles.
 She received her BFA and her MFA at CalArts in Experimental Animation.
-Jeanette is a part of the international animation collective LNWC as well as programs for Slamdance.
+Jeanette is a part of the international animation collective LNWC.
 In the past she co-curated Platform International Animation Festival, worked with Los Angeles Film Festival, and has written for Short of the Week.
 She has served on the jury for Fantoche, Klik! and Dallas International Film Festival as well as having given lectures at Animafest Zagreb and USC.
 Her films have been featured at both live-action and animation festivals around the world and in 2014 was nominated for an Annie Award.
 She continues to create short films from across the spectrum, including narrative, abstract, and installations.

 LEAD PROGRAMMER – Sean Buckelew – Sean Buckelew is an award-winning animator who received an MFA in Experimental Animation from the California Institute of the Arts and a BFA from the School of the Art Institute of Chicago.
 His professional work includes directing a sequence for the Zac Efron film We Are Your Friends and working as a storyboard artist and animator on the Annie Award-winning animated sequences in the Davis Guggenheim documentary He Named Me Malala.
 He is also a member of the online collective Late Night Work Club, and has worked with clients including Disney Channel, MTV, Arctic Monkeys, VH1, Adult Swim, JASH and on Chris Sullivan’s award-winning feature Consuming Spirits, in addition to screening his own work at the Slamdance Film Festival, Ottawa International Animation Festival, and others.
 He lives and works in Los Angeles, CA.